 The Spring Equinox, also known as the Vernal Equinox or Ostara, typically occurs on the 20th or 21st of March in the Northern Hemisphere (September in the Southern Hemisphere).

-Ostara is all about celebrating balance, growth, and new beginnings.
-Winter has finally come to an end, and each day slowly continues to get warmer.
-We smile at tiny little buds pushing their way up through the earth and blossoming into a rainbow of colors.
+Ostara 2023 is all about celebrating balance, growth, and new beginnings.
+Winter has finally ended, and each day slowly gets a bit warmer.
+Tiny little buds are pushing their way up through the earth and blossoming into a rainbow of colors.

-Birds, squirrels, and other critters scurry about, and you wonder if they feel the same hope and anticipation you do.
+Birds, squirrels, and other critters scurry about, and you wonder if they feel the same hope and anticipation you do during the Spring season.

 Optimism and joy fill our hearts as each day grows lighter and longer.
-It suddenly feels like our goals and dreams are achievable, and we go after them with zealous intent!
+It suddenly feels like our goals and dreams are achievable, and we go after them with ferocious intent!

 Now is a beautiful time to choose which of your Winter intentions you’d like to focus on.
 Embrace this time of fresh beginnings and inspiration!